gwen001/testidor/README.md

 # TestIdor
-PHP tool to test IDOR.
+PHP tool to test Insecure Direct Object Reference aka IDOR.
+A payload can be injected at multiple places, so each original values will be replaced at the same time.
+A relative payload means that the original value will be incremented and decremented.

 ```
 Usage: testidor.php [OPTIONS] -p <payloads> -f <request_file>